Kinvy66/carla-gym/README.md

 - **CARLA Autonomous Driving Simulator Server** installed locally.
 Otherwise, refer to the [Guide](#guide) section below.
 - `CARLA_SERVER` environment variable pointing to the CARLA executable.

+##### Requirements
+- carla==0.9.13 (use the same version as the local server installed)
+- pettingzoo
+- pygame
+- networkx==2.6.3
+- opencv-python

-You can install the package in the Python virtual environment of your choice with the following command:
+Python 3.7 and 3.8 are supported (the 'carla' package does not support higher versions).
+To install the package in the Python virtual environment of your choice, use the following command:

 `pip install carla-gym`

 ## Usage
 The package allows you to interact with the CARLA simulator as a PettingZoo environment.
 You can instantiate an environment as follows: